NOAA-GFDL/analysis-scripts/README.md

                  for making common plots.
 - freanalysis - A package that is designed to be used by whatever workflow is responsible for running the analysis.
-- freanalysis_aerosol - A plugin that creates aerosl mass figures.
+- freanalysis_aerosol - An example plugin that creates aerosl mass figures.
-- freanalysis_clouds - A plugin that creates cloud amount figures.
+- freanalysis_clouds - An example plugin that creates cloud amount figures.
-- freanalysis_radiation - A plugin that creates radiative flux figures.
+- freanalysis_radiation - An example plugin that creates radiative flux figures.

-### How to install everything
+### Installing the basic components
 For now I'd recommend creating a virtual enviroment, and then installing each of the packages listed above: